AaltoSciComp/scicomp-docs/aalto/linux.rst

     firefox -P -no-remote

-This will launch Firefox and ask you to choose a profile.
-Delete and create a new one.
+This will launch Firefox and ask you to choose a profile. **Note that when you delete a profile you delete passwords, bookmarks and etc.** So it's better to create a new profile, migrate bookmarks and delete the old one.